 Unfortunately, as is sadly sometimes the case in today’s tough climate, towards the end of the project the main contractor had some financial difficulties.
 However, as we had been the project’s Contract Administrator we had been in control of the project budgets, ensuring our clients only paid invoices after the works had been completed and quality checked to our satisfaction, so this was not a major problem.
 We simply paid the builders for the work they had carried out and then pulled together a new build team to finish the project.
 As the project was not far from completion we finished the works by fully project managing the build and employing the individual trades people directly, a simple solution which avoided not only major financial worries but also painful delays and heartache for our clients.

 While the original builder had financial problems, this was never a major issue for our clients, as by organising the build so thoroughly and using a Contract Administrator they had protected their financial interests along the way.
 Had they not had the foresight to do this, things could have been very different.
 The finished result is a beautiful, energy efficient house, sensitively enhanced by blending the old with the new.

 CLPM Services used by our clients:-

-Design Review, Budget, Tender Process, Monthly Cost Reporting.
+Design Review, Cost Estimating and Budgeting, Tender Management and Abalysis, Builder Appointment and Contracts, Monthly Cost Reporting.
 Contract Administration role with main contractor with site inspection then full project management of individual trades.

 Get in touch